Study Abroad

 Germany is an international destination not just for big companies, but for students and professionals too.
 Big multinationals have their headquarters in Germany and seek international expertise.

 There’s good news for internationals who decide to study in Germany.
-You’ll get access to an 18-month working visa once you’ve graduated.
-This is an opportunity to immediately launch your career in Germany after your studies are complete.
+You’ll get access to an 18-month working visa once you’ve graduated, an opportunity to immediately launch your career in Germany after your studies are complete.
 88% of HHL graduates start their post-MBA careers in Germany.

 International diversity is reflected in higher education.
 At HHL, 90% of the full-time MBA class are international students, helping lend a global outlook to much of the curriculum.